-Disruptive Colour is a new colour strategy that can be harnessed to improve safety in a range of contexts, especially pedestrian crossings.
+Disruptive Colour is a colour design strategy that can be harnessed to improve safety in a range of contexts, especially pedestrian crossings.

 This evidence-based Disruptive Colour strategy involves combining specific colour combinations that will that attract attention for pedestrians and drivers alike.
 Disruptive Colours embedded in dynamic, diagonal pattern designs visually convey a sense of movement, adding to the effectiveness of Distruptive Colour crossing designs.

 In the urban environment, Disruptive Colour can act as a safety device because it attracts attention and enhances environmental visual literacy, thereby improving engagement in design and the built environment.

-I designed the above Disruptive Colour zebra crossing as an alternative to typical black and white zebra pedestrian crossings.
-Disruptive Colour pedestrian crossings have the capacity to attract attention due to their strong contrasting colours and design.
-Strong colour/contrast designs set against dark grey asphalt are likely to attract attention of pedestrians as well as people walking whilst looking at their smartphones.
+I designed the above Disruptive Colour pedestrian crossing as an alternative to typical black and white zebra pedestrian crossings.
+Disruptive Colour crossing designs set against dark grey asphalt are likely to attract attention of pedestrians as well as people walking whilst looking at their smartphones.

 Disruptive Colour pedestrian crossing designs are to be proposed for Sydney Council and North Sydney Council for consideration as an alternative to existing pedestrian crossings in the busy pedestrian zones.